Home > Faculty > Principal Investigators > Department of Physiology and Pathophysiology

 Professor Jiang Changtao

-Professor & Boya Distinguished Professor, Peking University School of Basic Medical Sciences| Doctoral Advisor
+Long-Term Professor & Boya Distinguished Professor, Peking University School of Basic Medical Sciences

 Email: jiangchangtao@bjmu.edu.cn

-Research Areas
+Research Areas:

 Professor Jiang Changtao has long been dedicated to research on gut microbiota and host metabolic regulation, establishing a groundbreaking theory on "gut microbiota-derived enzymes and their metabolites cross-kingdom regulation of host metabolic homeostasis and imbalance".
 His major contributions include:

-1. Identifying a series of novel gut microbiota-derived metabolites such as succinylated cholic acid, tryptophan-cholic acid, and an unreported skeleton bile acid named ditail-BA (DTB), constructing an artificial intelligence (AI)-assisted workflow for mining microbial specific synthases, and uncovering orphan receptors including MRGPRE as new bile acid receptors—revealing new targets for metabolic diseases.
+1. Identifying a series of novel gut microbiota-derived metabolites such as succinylated cholic acid, tryptophan-cholic acid, and an unreported skeleton bile acid named ditail-BA (DTB), constructing an artificial intelligence (AI)-assisted workflow for mining microbial specific synthases, and uncovering orphan receptors including MRGPRE as new bile acid receptorsrevealing new targets for metabolic diseases.

 2. Establishing an enzyme activity-screening platform for discovering microbial enzymes, proposing the new concept of "gut microbial-host isozymes", and revealing multiple isozymes including microbial DPP4 and nicotine-degrading enzyme NicX, providing new breakthroughs for precision treatment of metabolic disorders.